ibromurph/rpsls-game/README.md

 <h2>Future Features</h2>
 <p><li>A scoreboard system (local storage) to keep how many wins you can get in a row</li>
 <li>A best of 3, 5, 7 option</li>
+<li>Implement a step in between human choice and computer, with some fancier animations to display winner</li>
 <li>Ability to play against another human player online</li>
-<li>More interactive content/images when a winner of a round is decided</li>
+<li>More interactive content/images when a winner of a round is decided, with some more descriptive copy. i.e. Scissors decapitates Lizard, as per the show</li>
 <li>Day Mode which changes colour palette of game</li></p>
 <hr>
 <h1>Technologies</h1>